 Material Access Area (MAA) portals are controlled appropriately; and

 Special Nuclear Material (SNM) and SNM-bearing containers are uniquely identified, and items of SNM, or containers of SNM-bearing materials removed from process have been made tamper-safe.
+Also confirm that potential substitution items for those containing licensed material are excluded from or explicitly controlled in processing and storage areas.

 In observing security activities, and especially the addition or modification of security features, the inspector should consider and, as appropriate, question the licensee regarding possible safety/security interface issues.
-In particular, the inspector should look for changes that might adversely affect systems, structures, or operator actions credited in the license; integrated safety (ISAs), items relied on for safety (IROFS), accident analysis, radiation protection, or other design bases functions.
+In particular, the inspector should look for changes that might adversely affect systems, structures, or operator actions credited in the license; integrated safety analysis (ISAs), items relied on for safety (IROFS), accident analysis, radiation protection, or other design bases functions.

 Inspectors should take advantage of the presence of visiting regional inspectors, if necessary, to conduct independent U.S. Nuclear Regulatory Commission (NRC) tours of areas requiring two-person rule access.

-Observe the to determine whether:
+Radiation protection controls within a contamination-controlled area.
+Observe the following to determine whether:

-Personnel within a area are wearing personnel monitoring equipment, and if it is properly located on the body;
+Personnel within a radiation-controlled area are wearing personnel monitoring equipment, and if it is properly located on the body;

 Personnel are wearing required protective clothing;

-Individuals exiting areas follow proper frisking methods;
+Individuals exiting contamination-controlled areas follow proper frisking methods;

 Work station postings are appropriate and in accordance with procedures;